My tennis years

 A couple of years later, with our abilities having developed steadily from poor to questionable, a tennis coach came to our school offering a crash course in tennis skills.
 We signed up for it, each of us certain that this was going be the stepping-stone we needed to make it to Wimbledon.

 Did it work?

 It was unfamiliar and it felt wrong.
 I didn’t see the point and saw no immediate benefit from it – if anything I played worse when I tried to play his way.
-After a little while I gradually reverted back to what I regarded as my ‘natural’ home-grown techniques, which certainly felt much better.
+After a little while I gradually reverted back to what I regarded as my ‘natural’ home-grown technique, which certainly felt much better.

-Nobody is born with a tennis racquet in their hands after all.
-Training ourselves to acquire the best technique feels unnatural because it is, but with a sustained effort we start to get used to it, it starts to feel ‘normal’ and then we start to see results.
+Nobody is born with a tennis racquet in their hand after all.
+Training ourselves to acquire the best technique feels unnatural because it is.
+But with a sustained effort we start to get used to it, it starts to feel ‘normal’ and then we start to see results.

 I was progressing but steadily accumulating bad habits.
-I didn’t notice this because I was playing relatively simple music at only moderate speeds.
-After a little while though, I would attempt more advanced material and, to my frustration, discover that no matter how hard I tried, I couldn’t reach the speeds I wanted.
+I didn’t notice this though because I was playing relatively simple music at only moderate speeds.
+After a little while though, I would attempt more advanced material.
+To my frustration, I would discover that no matter how hard I tried, I couldn’t reach the speeds I wanted.

-Some time later, whilst still of school age, I met a guitarist that had been to study at a high profile guitar school.
-He was older and more advanced than I was, and happy to talk about what he’d learned.
 He invited me over one day and I received my first serious guitar lesson for the bargain price of £5 and the promise of a drink.
-He told me several things, including how I should be holding and using my pick.
-Did it revolutionise my playing?
-No. Just like the tennis coaching, I tried the new techniques out for a while, decided it felt better my old way and gradually fell back into my old habits with their accompanying limitations.
+He told me several things, including how he thought I should be holding and using my pick.

 The lesson finally learned